gmac/constellation-js/README.md

 #Constellation.js

+A grid geometry toolkit for controlling 2D sprite motion.

 Constellation manages 2D point grids and pathfinding navigation.
 The library is designed to control dynamic sprite motion within a 2D environment.
 Constellation expands upon the motion system used in the [What Makes You Tick?](http://lassiegames.com/games/wmyt "What Makes You Tick?") adventure game series.
 Features include:

  - Point and polygon grid management.